craddis1/ws_bk_theory/README.md

 bk_SNR.ipynb includes code to compute and plot the SNR and fisher stuff for multipoles

-bk_plots.ipynb is messy but includes plots used in ...
+bk_plots.ipynb contains a bunch of functions that maybe be useful but is not clean

+## Errors

+Some syntax has been updated so there will be several errors lying around - particular in the bigger notebooks

 ## Contact

 See paper -
-If youre having any problems or have any ideas to make it better-  Feel free to get in conact :) - c.l.j.addis~qmul.ac.uk
+If youre having any problems or have any ideas to make it better-  Feel free to get in contact :) - c.l.j.addis@qmul.ac.uk